-IMVC works with a variety of stakeholders in providing disability services and programs to support young people with disability with training and transition opportunities to further education and employment.
+IMVC works with a variety of stakeholders in providing disability services and programs to support people with disability with training and transition opportunities to further education and employment.

 Programs and initiatives include:

 National Disability Coordination Officer Program (NDCO)

 The Australian Government’s NDCO Program works strategically to assist people with disability access post-secondary and participate school in further education and subsequent employment.
 IMVC continues to successfully deliver the NDCO Program across Inner Melbourne, Northern Metropolitan Melbourne and Eastern Metropolitan Melbourne, working with stakeholders in the regions to reduce systemic barriers, facilitating smooth transitions, builds links and coordinate supports between the education, training and employment sectors.

 Broaden Your Horizons is an online resource that aims to give young people the tools and resources they need to succeed and excel in further education, training and employment.
 It includes an online index of education contacts, agencies, government department, mentoring programs and assistive technologies.

 Get Ready Workbook Series